pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 `sudo apt-get install mysql-server python-mysqldb`

-After I chose a username + password for the MySQL setup I created` a single database and a single table via:
+After I chose a username + password for the MySQL setup I created a single database and a single table via:

 ```
-CREATE DATABASE rpi_Database;
+CREATE DATABASE rpi_database;
 USE rpi_database;
 CREATE TABLE weather_data (DATETIME dateTime, FLOAT(4,2) temperature, FLOAT(6,2) pressure, FLOAT(5,2) humidity)
 ```

 FLOAT(X,Y) will declare a float with Y digits to the right of the decimal point and X digits total.

 Now that the table is set up, the sensor-reading python script needs to be updated to write to it.
 This isn't too difficult to follow in weather.py.
-Import MySQLdb, make a connection a cursor object, execute and commit the INSERT, and then close down the cursor and conenction at the end.
+Import MySQLdb, make a connection, a cursor object, execute and commit the INSERT operation, and then close down the cursor and connection at the end.

 ### Part 2a: Automating sensor readings